theislab/greatpy/docs/notebooks.md

 ### Get enrichment

-greatpy can allow you to compute the GO term enrichment on a set of the chromosomic region on a bed format with `greatpy.tl.Great.enrichment()`.
+greatpy can allow you to compute the GO term enrichment on a set of the chromosomic region on a bed format with `greatpy.tl.enrichment()`.
 You can show an example of this function with the following code:

 ```
 import greatpy as great
-enrichment = great.tl.Great.enrichment(
+enrichment = great.tl.enrichment(
     test_file = df_or_path_to_test_file,
     regdom_file = df_or_path_to_regdomfile_file, # could be create with great.tl.REGDOM.create_regdom()
     chr_size_file = df_or_path_to_size_file,